brajeshwar/brajeshwar.github.io/_posts/2005/2005-10-05-dude-version-it-with-cvsdude.md

----
-layout: post
-title: Dude, version it with CVSDude
+# Dude, version it with CVSDude
----

 I am not trying to endorse their service but these guys at [CVSDude](http://www.cvsdude.org/) are cool.
 I have been saved twice (serious cases) through their service.
 I really love this SVN thingy that I got one of their unlimited users with 5 Gigs of disc space for our development and research team.